-It’s important to focus on the right questions regarding your brand and your competitors’ brands when doing a competitive analysis.
-In this way, you’ll be able to see the right details that will help you to compare their strategies with your owns, so you can better position your company on the market noticing which are your main gaps and what you have to do to improve.
+It’s essential to focus on the right questions regarding your brand and your competitors’ brands when doing a competitive analysis.
+In this way, you’ll be able to see the right details that will help you to compare their strategies with your owns, so you can better position your company on the market, noticing which are your main gaps and what you have to do to improve.

-What are the major steps in conducting a competitor analysis?
+What are the significant steps in conducting a competitor analysis?
 (Q&A)

 1. Identify your main competitors

 To conduct a competitive analysis, it’s necessary to identify your company’s’ (at least) top five direct competitors.
 Even if you’re a local, national, or international business, it’s important to have a realistic view of your brand and position and to identify those leading companies you’re competing with.

 If, until this moment, you don’t have any clue who your competition is, Google is a great resource and can help you.
 Just search on Google for the service/product your company offers, and start writing down the results.
 Inevitably, a few of your top competitors will show up after the Google search.

 All you have to do is to be realistic about the results and about who your actual competitors are.

 For example, if you’re a small local brand that sells handmade and organic cosmetics, your competitor is not a massive cosmetics retail store located just around the corner, even if they do sell cosmetics.
 Your competition you should focus on would be another handmade and organic cosmetics shop in the area that is selling the same products as you do.

 Another way to discover your direct competitors is by using online tools.

 On Competitors App, you can search for your competitors based on the keywords provided.
 Also, based on your brands’ keywords, we automatically detect new competitors and inform you through email every time a new competitor pops up on the market, so no need to do your research manually.